The Earth is alive! Her Kingdoms are alive!

 This station is for writing down thoughts that are self-denying, that hurt you, or that bring you down and negate your true, divine self.
 Examples of such thoughts are ‘I am good for nothing,’ ‘Why I am so jealous?’ and ‘I cannot do anything.’
 As with the first station, write as much as you want.
 Then, carefully place the paper in the burner.
 This station is meant to draw out your natural feelings of self-love and self-respect.

-The purpose of this station is to express a single wish that is to be accomplished in the future.
-Please write down only one wish, and if possible, write the date on which you would like to manifest this wish.
-After writing your wish on the paper provided, we suggest you offer a prayer for its fulfillment, and also pray for world peace.
+The purpose of this station is to help us to manifest our wishes.
+After writing your wishes on the paper provided, we suggest you offer a prayer for its fulfillment, and also pray for world peace.
 It is also recommended to practice the peaceful breathing technique: Inhale thinking I am a divine being, pause and hold your breath while thinking It’s accomplished, then exhale thinking All humanity is divine.
 Write your name on the paper, put it in an envelope, and place it in the box provided.
 At a later date, a Byakko staff member will offer a prayer and burn the contents of the box.
-Focus your consciousness on the fulfillment of your wish, keeping in mind the date you would like to manifest your wish.

 4. Place for light-filled thinking